HECKYEAHH/4004Project/README.md

 User Prompt (summary):

+“Where should I start building an idle‑clicker website—framework or plain HTML/CSS/JS?”

+“How do I create a GitHub repo for my group and set up collaboration?

+do I need separate front‑end and back‑end servers for Heroku?”

 "How do I integrate Auth0 into my idle game?"

 "How do I load a Minecraft username from PlayerDB and store it in Mongo?"